ryann/beginninginfosec/index.md

 # Let's get to the point.

+### Use full disk encryption.

+You should require a stupid password in order to power your machine on.
+It should take effort to type.
+Your machine, if grabbed at a lock screen, should be a brick to all but state actors.

+### Physical machine access is the trump card.

+ - TBD

 ### Use a hardware wallet.

 But never relegate physical access.
-All one has to do is look at the [ChangeLog](https://blog.trezor.io/trezor-firmware-security-update-1-5-2-5ef1b6f13fed) of your most pop
+All one has to do is look at the [ChangeLog](https://blog.trezor.io/trezor-firmware-security-update-1-5-2-5ef1b6f13fed) of your device de'jour.
 A hardware wallet can be thought of a second party in a 2 of 3 multi sig wallet.

 Simply using a hardware wallet can stop an attacker with perfect information in his tracks.

 ### Learn how to use GPG.

 It's simple.
 It's the cryptography behind everything.
 Public key encryption.
 It's [Pretty Good Privacy(PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
 It turns out factoring prime numbers while simple, is time consuming.
 And dividing is easy.
 And somehow some nerd somewhere discovered with decent certainty they can be generated.
 It's insanity, really.
 But something about the shoulders of giants...
-Opsec

 Even if for now it's just symmetrically encrypting files.
 Don't leave keys around in plaintext, ever.